LucasWaelti/kalibr-wiki/Multiple-camera-calibration.md

 * **report-%BAGNAME%.pdf**: Report in PDF format.
 Contains all plots for documentation.
 * **results-%BAGNAME%.txt**: Result summary as a text file.
 * **chain.yaml**: Results in YAML format.
 This file can be used as an input for the camera-imu calibrator.
-Please see the <font color='red'>here</font> for the used format.
+Please check the used format [here](yaml-formats).

 ###4) Optional live validation (ROS only)
 If your sensor provides live data on ROS topics the live validator can be used to verify the calibration on live streams.
 Please refer to <font color='red'>this page</font> on how to use this tool.